NativeScript/firebase/packages/firebase-admob/README.md

 ```
 3. Listen to the ad lifecycle events

-To listen for the ad lifecycle events, such as when the ad is display or dismissed, call the `onAdEvent` method on the ad instance, before displaying the ad, passing it a callback function to handle the ad lifecycle events.
+To listen for the ad lifecycle events, such as when the ad is display or dismissed, call the `onAdEvent` method on the ad instance, before displaying the ad, passing it a callback function to handle the events.

 ```ts
 import { InterstitialAd } from '@nativescript/firebase-admob'